oauth-wg/oauth-selective-disclosure-jwt/main.md

 anyone with the decryption key receiving an encrypted JWT can also read all of the claims.

-This document describes a format for JWTs that support selective disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original JWT instead of releasing all the claims to every verifier.
+This document describes a format for a signed JWT that support selective disclosure (SD-JWT), enabling sharing only a subset of the claims included in the original signed JWT instead of releasing all the claims to every verifier.
 During issuance, an SD-JWT is sent from the issuer to the holder alongside an SD-JWT Salt/Value Container (SVC), a JSON object that contains the mapping between raw claim values contained in the SD-JWT and the salts for each claim value.